SHS Weekly Bulletin

 Bulldog Parents, Guardians, and Students:

-I want to end with this message, as we progress into the new school year, I want to emphasize our commitment to All students in providing a safe learning environment for everyone.
+I want to emphasize our continued commitment to All students in providing a safe learning environment for everyone.
 Our continued emphasis on RESPECT, SAFETY, COMMUNICATION, and addressing the emotional well-being for all of our students is central to moving our school community forward.
 These are difficult times and I understand that access is always the first step.
 I want to assure that all of our students know that if they need assistance or someone to talk to, we can provide access to any of our service providers.
 Please contact me if you have any concerns about your son/daughter so I can assist in addressing their needs.
 Thank you!

 Thank you and have a great week!